lily-harper/injury_risk_classifier/README.md

 All modeling choices, interpretations, limitations, and final project decisions are my responsibility.

-> Not affiliated with the City and County of Denver.
+### Not affiliated with the Counties in the Denver Metro Area or the City of Denver.
 Please wear a seatbelt, drive safely, and follow roadway regulations.